AleksandrHovhannisyan/artsakh-genocide/README.md

 >
 > Such a "coercive environment" was created in Nagorno-Karabakh before the offensive by Azerbaijan's obstruction of essential supplies, said international lawyer Priya Pillai and Melanie O'Brien, visiting professor at the University of Minnesota and president of the International Association of Genocide Scholars.

+#### Fuel depot explosion

+On September 25, [a fuel depot exploded in Artsakh](https://armenpress.am/eng/news/1120814/) as Armenians were queueing up to refuel their vehicles before fleeing.
+As of September 29, the death toll reportedly stood at 170, with hundreds more severely injured and transported to Armenia for treatment.
+Several countries dispatched medical teams to Armenia to help treat these burn victims.

 #### Number of Artsakh refugees who crossed the Armenian border

 |Date & time (local)|Number of refugees that entered Armenia|Source|